How Flocabulary Supports The Science Of Reading (Blog Image)

 Types of Triangles Flocabulary lyrics

-Flocabulary’s video-based lessons are also helpful for improving fluency by encouraging students to read aloud in the classroom.
+Fluency plays a critical role in bridging word recognition and comprehension.
+For example, using a decodable book during a guided reading session can help students practice reading accurately and fluently.
+Take that one step further with Flocabulary’s video-based lessons, which can help improve reading fluency by encouraging students to read aloud in the classroom.
 The catchy beats and storytelling increase active participation and inspire students to practice reading the lyrics aloud by rapping along with the artist.
 This helps them become more comfortable with reading and enhances their pronunciation, intonation, and overall fluency.

 Getting to Know Me Lyric Lab activity example